notscimmy/libcapcom/README.md

 ```

 ### Sending the payload to the Capcom driver
 In the analysis of ```sub_10590``` above, there are quite a few checks that must pass in order for our usermode code to be called.
+Recall the following:
 * Check to see if the IRP packet has proper sizes.
 If for a 32-bit request, the input and output buffer sizes **must be 4**.
 If for a 64-bit request, the input buffer size **must be 8** AND the output buffer size **must be 4**

 In this library's implementation, it only deals with the 64-bit variant of the driver.
 Communicating with the driver involves the WinAPI function ```DeviceIoControl```, which takes a variety of parameters.
 Here is the function prototype as defined by MSDN: